Vicsta/FML-FA17-Final-Project/README.md

     ingredients_sparse_weights.txt - SPARSE WEIGHTS ingredients
-    run_algo.py - python code for feature vector creation, running SVM, Adaboost CSV Neural.py - python code for running Neural Networks
+    run_algo.py - python code for feature vector creation, running SVM, Adaboost CSV Neural.py - python code for running Neural Networks Java Code/Main.Java - Code that has the 73 category buckets coded as arrays, has methods that take the recipe data, and depending on the boolean that is passed with them, appends directions to the feature vectors, or controls whether the data distribution is randomly split or split evenly.
+To change to presence, frequency, or grouped, the inner code condtions must be changed manually.
+    Java Code/Feature.Java - Helper class to store which category an ingredient comes from for converting to grams.